 Our program

-On-ground conservation works are intended to repair:
+On-ground conservation works aim to repair damage caused by:

-- deterioration caused by ageing, weathering or other natural processes
+- ageing, weathering or other natural processes

-- damage caused by vandalism or inappropriate land uses.
+- vandalism or inappropriate land uses.

 We use various practices and techniques to conserve the different types of sites and objects.

-Aboriginal objects, significant sites and declared Aboriginal Places are managed and protected under the National Parks and Wildlife Act 1974.
+Aboriginal objects, significant sites and declared Aboriginal places are managed and protected under the National Parks and Wildlife Act 1974.